SebastianArriagada/general-notes/interview-questions.md

 The four principles of object-oriented programming are encapsulation, abstraction, inheritance, and polymorphism.
 1. Encapsulation is achieved when each object keeps its state private, inside a class.
 Other objects don’t have direct access to this state.
 Instead, they can only call a list of public functions — called methods.
 2. Applying abstraction means that each object should only expose a high-level mechanism for using it.
-3.It means that you create a (child) class by deriving from another (parent) class.
+3. It means that you create a (child) class by deriving from another (parent) class.
 This way, we form a hierarchy.
 4. Polymorphism, This typically happens by defining a (parent) interface to be reused.
 It outlines a bunch of common methods.
 Then, each child class implements its own version of these methods.

 ## Explain the various type of access modifiers